 - Meeting with the course instructor during office hours.

 - Taking language courses over the summer to attempt to maximize the amount of time available to focus on the course.

-- Meeting with the DSS staff to determine what accommodations may be available to support them.
+- Meeting with a member of the DSS staff to determine what accommodations may be available to support them.

 Even with significant support available, some students with disabilities, based on their individual circumstances and past academic experiences, may feel that their disability prevents them from successfully acquiring a language.These students should follow the procedures for requesting a substitution of the Core Language requirement established by the Council of Academic Deans.
 These procedures require the following steps:

 - The student must register with Disability Support Services.
 The registration process requires that the student fill out an online application and submit documentation of their disability.
 The documentation should provide current information about the student’s abilities in skills needed to learn a language such as reading, spelling, writing, speaking, and listening.
 The documentation should also provide specific accommodation recommendations related learning a language other than English.

 - The student must submit a petition that explains why they are requesting a substitution.
 The petition should include information about the student’s past experiences with language study and how the student feels their disability impacts their ability to learn a language other than English.
 The student should email the petition to their DSS advisor.

-- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the Core Language Documentation Review Committee.
+- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the appropriate professionals in the Academic Affairs division for review.

-- The Core Language Documentation Review Committee holds meetings to review requests once a month or as needed.
-Therefore, it may take several weeks for a student to receive a response because many members of the Academic Affairs division, including the Academic Affairs Vice President's office and the Dean of Loyola College of Arts and Sciences, must review the petition.
+- It may take several weeks for a student to receive a response because many members of the Academic Affairs division, including the Academic Affairs Vice President's office and the Dean of Loyola College of Arts and Sciences, must review the petition.
 Students with disabilities are encouraged to submit their requests as early as possible to plan and register for courses appropriately.